Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Log-density gradient covariance

 \section{Log-density gradient covariance}

 Before discussing metric tensors per se, the log-density gradient covariance (LGC) is introduced.
-The LGC generalizes the Fisher information matrix \citep[see e.g. ][]{pawi:2001} and will constitute an important building block for the proposed metric tensor.
+The LGC generalizes the Fisher information matrix \citep[see e.g. ][]{pawi:2001} for sufficiently smooth probability densities, and will constitute an important building block for the proposed metric tensor.